badsyntax/mailinabox-ui/README.md

 ### Instructions

-- Clone the repo
+1. Clone the repo
-- Change directory to root of project
+2. Copy `src/config/index.example.json` to `src/config/index.json` and update the `hostname` field within `index.json` to point to your box
+3. From the root of the project:
-- Run `npm install`
+   1. Run `npm install`
-- Run `npm start`
+   2. Run `npm start`

 All API requests sent from the browser are proxied to your box instance via a backend Node.js server to bypass CORS restrictions.